rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 for the pattern of the last section.

-Now that the main program can set up the GPIOTE peripheral and then make it available to the interrupt handler, you can quit panicking and let the counter bump up on every button press (`examples/count.rs`).
-Give this example a run and note that the count is bumped up 1 on every push of the MB2 A button.
+Now that the main program can set up the GPIOTE peripheral and then make it available to the interrupt handler, you can quit panicking and let the counter bump up on every button press.
+Move the count display into the main loop, to show that the count is shared between the interrupt handler and the rest of the program.

+Give this example (`examples/count.rs`) a run and note that the count is bumped up 1 on every push of the MB2 A button.

 Maybe.
-Especially if your MB2 is old, you may see a single press bump the counter by several. *This is not a software bug*.
+Especially if your MB2 is old, you may see a single press bump the counter by several. *This is not a software bug.* Mostly.
 In the next section, I'll talk about what might be going on and how we should deal with it.

 [Interrupts Is Threads]: https://onevariable.com/blog/interrupts-is-threads